rschristopher/ischristtrue.com/src/ancient-views/justification.md

     Cheap grace is grace without discipleship, grace without the cross, grace without Jesus Christ, living and incarnate.

 You cannot force good fruits.
-You can be obedient and pray for saving grace and faith sufficient to your salvation, which will be seen through the fruit of your works.
+We ought to instead be obedient and pray for saving grace, pray for faith sufficient to our salvation, which will be seen through the fruit of our works.
-Remember that God's grace is always sufficient.
+Remember, God's grace is always sufficient.

-A simpler way to think of it, had the thief on the cross survived and went back to his worldly life -- would he have shown no change in behavior?
-Would there have been no good fruits from his good works?
+A simpler way to think of it, imagine if the thief on the cross survived and went back to his worldly life -- would he have shown no change in behavior?
+Would there have been no good fruits from good works?
-If your conversion happens while on the cross moments before your death, then you've received a martyr's justification.
+If your conversion happens while on the cross moments before your death, then you will have received a martyr's justification.
-But every moment in your life as a Christian where you're not being martyred, what excuse have we?
+But every moment of our lives as Christians where we're not being martyred, what excuse have we?

 !!! quote "Ephesians 2:8-10"